 In May 2009, the FASB issued SFAS No. 165, Subsequent Events ("ASC 855-10/SFAS165"), which establishes general standards of accounting for and disclosure of events that occur after the balance sheet date but before financial statements are issued or are available to be issued.
-The Company adopted the provisions of ASC 855-10/SFAS No. 165, which became effective for interim and annual reporting periods ending after June 15, 2009.
+The Company adopted the provisions of ASC 855-10/SFAS No. 165, which became effective for interim and annual reporting teriods ending after June 15, 2009.
 Subsequent events have been evaluated through the date and time the financial statements were issued on November 25, 2009.
 No material subsequent events have been evaluated through the date and time the financial statements were issued on November 25, 2009.
-No material subsequent events have been the subsequent events have been the
+No material subsequent events have been evaluated through the date and time the financial statements were issued on November 25, 2009.
+No material subsequent events have been evaluated through the date and time the financial statements were issued on November 25, 2009.
+No material subsequent events have been evaluated through the date and time the financial statements.

 Recently Issued Accounting Pronouncements.
-In June 2009, the FASB issued revised authoritative guidance to improve the relevance and comparability of the information that a reporting entity provides in its financial statements about a transfer of financial assets; the effects of a transfer on its financial performance, and cash flows; and a transferror's continuing involvement, if any, in transferred financial assets.
+In June 2009, the FASB issued revised authoritative guidance to improve the relevance and comparability of the information that a reporting entity provides in its financial statements about a transfer of financial assets; the effects of a transfer of inancial assets.
 After the effective date, the concept of a qualifying special-purpose entity will no longer be relevant for accounting purposes.
 Therefore, formerly qualifying special-purpose entities (as defined under previous accounting standards) should be evaluated for consolidation by reporting entities on and after the effective date in accordance with the applicable consolidation guidance.
-Therefore, formerly qualifying special-purpose entities (as defined under previous accounting standards) should be evaluated for consolidation by reporting entities on and after the effective date in accordance with the applicable consolidation guidance.
-Therefore, formerly equalifying is consolidated financial statements as it relates to its qualifying special purpose entity, and the adoption could result in the Company's QSPE, which is currently recorded off-balance sheet, being consolidated in the Company's balance sheet, in addition to potential changes in the Company's statement of operations.
+If the evaluation on the effective date results in consolidation guidance provided in the pronouncement that the adoption could result in the company's QSPE, which is currently recorded off-balance sheet, being consolidated in the Company's balance sheet, in addition to potential changes in the Company's statement of operations.